Sencha

 See the Japanese tea collection

-Active principles and properties.
+Active ingredients and properties.